CaviereFabien/documentation/Logs-location.md

-Logs files can be very helpfull when you have a issue.
+Logs files can be very helpfull when you have an issue.

 Here are the locations of all the log files :